-It has an amazing image quality the image that you get out of this the optics of the lens was excellent.
+It has an amazing image quality the image that you get out of this lens’s optics was excellent.

 There’s not much distortion, there’s no chromatic aberration or not that much that I can see, it’s an excellent lens and out of all the 35.

 This is an easy choice to pick.
 It’s also a lot more affordable, so it just makes more sense to me.